What is a line of credit and how does it work?

 Which is better to use a line of credit or a loan?

 There are situations in which choosing a loan versus a LOC is a better option.
 If you know exactly how much money you will need, a loan may be a better choice for you.

 If you need flexible access to funds, a LOC may be a good choice.
 It can also be helpful if you are uncertain of how much money you will ultimately need or have ongoing needs to access cash for your business.
 Finally, if you are an individual, a LOC might be a good option if you need to make a large purchase such as paying for major home improvement.

 The difference between a secured and unsecured line of credit

 It is important for you to understand the difference between an unsecured and a secured line of credit.
-Any assets or collateral do not secure an unsecured line of credit.
+Any assets or collateral do not secure an unsecured line of credit (or unsecured lines).
 It’s often reserved for people or businesses that are at lower risk and who have good credit scores.
 Because an unsecured credit line carries more risk for lenders, they often will charge a higher line of credit interest rates.

 A secured line of credit gets secured with business assets or personal assets, which means that some of the risks transferred to the borrower.
 If you default on a secured credit line, the lender can foreclose on the assets that the line of credit was secured with.
 Secured credit lines generally have a lower line of credit interest rates.

 Credit lines have uses for many things.
 However, there are certain situations in which it is a good idea to use them and others when it is not.
 Some examples of situations in which it might be smart to use LOCs include the following: